Not sure what you need to get started?

 Click to view / hide info

-- Your eyesight is of the necessary standard
+- Your eyesight is of the required standard.

-- You can pay by credit or debit card (for online application)
+- You can pay by Mastercard, Visa, Maestro, Electron, Delta or Solo debit or credit card

 The theory test is made up of two parts; a multiple choice questionnaire and a hazard perception video test.
 You will need to pass both parts to get your certificate.